awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/it-administrator.md

 + Removing products from your company's private marketplace\.
 + Configuring the look and feel of your company's private marketplace\.

+**Note**
+Currently, data products are not supported for use in a private marketplace\.

 You grant IAM permissions to administer your private marketplace by attaching the **AWSPrivateMarketplaceAdminFullAccess** policy to an IAM user, group, or role\.
 We recommend using a group or role\.
 See [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) for more information on recommended practices for using IAM\.

 For your reference we have included the contents of the **AWSPrivateMarketplaceAdminFullAccess** policy here: